codazoda/buoy/README.md

 # Buoy

-An always-on static file server for web developers on macOS.
+A minimal always-on static file server for web developers on macOS.
 See https://buoy.joelryan.com.

 The Buoy server is free and open source.